What is Bond Psychometric Test and How to Prepare for it?

-What do I need to do the test, other than a computer, a credit card and internet connection?
+G9.
+What do I need to do the test, other than a computer, a credit card, and an Internet connection?

-In addition to a computer with a mouse, credit card and internet connection, we recommend you are free from distraction and in a comfortable environment.
+In addition to a computer with a camera, microphone, mouse, credit card, and internet connection, we recommend you are free from distraction and in a comfortable environment.

-No, you will not be able to elect to re-sit the assessment until the twelve (12) months have elapsed.
+No, you will not be able to elect to re-sit the assessment unless you completed psychometric testing prior to September 2021.